 It is the Client’s responsibility to ensure that suitable accommodation and meals are provided for staff on live-in or overnight duties.
 Live-in Carers should be provided with food and kitchen facilities to prepare for three basic meals per day, or alternatively, a daily food allowance of £7.00 (approximately £50.00 per week).
 Any additional food or special dietary requirement is at the expense of the Carer.
 Where Carers are providing over six hours of continuous care, the Client is expected to provide use of facilities for the preparation of food.

 The cost of meals or any other type of ‘benefit in kind’ for staff remains the responsibility of the Client and is not deductible from the invoiced cost of the services provided by PillarCare.

-Live-in care work is based on a maximum of ten hours on an average working day spread across the day and evening.
-Care Workers are entitled to a 2-hour break during daylight hours whereby they should be able to leave the property if they so desire.
-If this is not practicable, a visiting Care Worker can be arranged to cover this time-off for an additional fee.
-If agreed at the time of assessment, some of these hours may be banked to provide longer periods of timeoff on fewer days, but the minimum provision must be 14 hours over a 7-day week.
+Live-in care work is based on a maximum of fourteen hours (inclusive of a two-hour break) on an average working day spread across the day and evening.
+Live-in Carers are entitled to a two-hour break during daylight hours whereby they should be able to leave the property if they so desire.
+If this is not practicable, a visiting Carer can be arranged to cover this time-off for an additional fee.
+If agreed at the time of assessment, some of these hours may be banked to provide longer periods of time off on fewer days, but the minimum provision must be fourteen hours over a seven-day week.

-In addition, Care Workers should be provided with adequate facilities for washing and toileting, and also to sleep and rest, i.e. their own room (preferably with a door lock and TV) and clean bedding.
-They must be allowed privacy in their rest periods, and have access to either a telephone or mobile phone reception.
+In addition, live-in Carers should be provided with adequate facilities for washing and toileting, and also to sleep and rest, that is their own room (preferably with a door lock) and clean bedding.
+They must be allowed privacy in their rest periods and have access to internet and mobile phone reception.